WGP Rules for Entrants|

 3. Your sleeves / cards can't be marked.
 Marked means a lot of things.
 There's more info below on what to look out for.

 4. Learn how to randomize a deck.
 'Stick your 8 climaxes in at equal intervals and do a five-second overhand shuffle' is not randomizing.
-When you shuffle, you should shuffle well enough that if doesn't matter what you started with.
+Looking at the bottom of the deck during the shuffle or cut is not randomizing.
+When you shuffle, you should shuffle well enough that it doesn't matter what you started with.
+To be specific - if you are 'pre setting up' your Waiting Room so you 'shuffle well', you can be called on improper shuffling (which can be taken as a Slow Play issue, if you hold up the game to do pre-sorting), because there is no reason to do that if you are shuffling properly.
 More info on Shuffling below.

-5. You should Pre-register, and pre-fill out a Decklist.
+5. You should Pre-register, and pre-fill out a Decklist in pen or typed on a computer (such as with a photo editor).
+However you make it, you are responsible for the decklist you turn in - if it "prints wrong" or the software you use custs off the end of the ID or Quantity, that is your fault.
 The person running your regionals is not allowed to look at your Decklist without the Head Judge's permission.
 Should you win, they will be looking at it to perform a deck check, but they are not allowed to discuss the contents of anyone's deck - as the only people that will have seen it are you, the advisor, and us at HotC.
 Decklists may be made public by HotC after Nationals.

 6. The National Winner goes to Japan sometime in December-January.
-We pay flight and hotel, and will be your guide for getting to/from the tournament and playing in it.
+We pay flight and hotel for the tournament duration, and will be your guide for getting to/from the tournament and playing in it.
 You need to handle getting proper ID to get there (passport, for example).
 Travelling to US Regionals and US Nationals is your responsibility.
 So we can have as fair a tournament as possible, please don't enter a Regional if you aren't planning on going to the National if you win - regional invites do not 'filter down'.
+Only the top winner gets to go - there is no WGP travel prize for second place.
+Should the champion be unable to go, and we find out far enough in advance, the second place player may be able to take their place.
+Details will be provided if this comes up.

 8. Once you qualify for an invitation, you cannot play in any other Regional.
 Be sure to read the Advisor / Winner Manual to see what you need to do!